 The Group audit team instructed component auditors as to the significant areas to be covered, including the relevant risks detailed above and the information to be reported back.
-The Group audit team approved the component materialities, which ranged from £1,300 to £14.8 million with certain accounts captions being limited to materiality of £5.3 million, having regard to the mix of size and risk profile of the Group across the components.
+The 50 components within the scope of our work accounted for 100% of each of total Group revenue, Group profit before taxation and total Group assets.